 - Daily Grab & Go options

 - Papa John’s Pizza Days!

 Food & Nutrition Services are a solely funded entity that only receives revenue from meals served.
 When students and parents choose to purchase meals from school, it is the equivalent to supporting a local business.
-We greatly appreciate your support and thank you for purchasing your child's meal through the Solon City Schools' Food & Nutrition Services Department!
+We greatly appreciate your support and thank you for purchasing your child's meal through Solon City Schools' Food & Nutrition Services!

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.